-Billy Shebar is a writer, director and producer of TV series and independent films.
+Billy Shebar is an Emmy-nominated writer, director and producer of TV series and independent films.
 He produced Gone: The Forgotten Women of Ohio with Academy Award nominee Joe Berlinger, an eight-hour documentary series currently airing on Spike.
-He also helped develop Dark Net, the new documentary series on Showtime, writing and producing two of the eight episodes in its first season.
-An Emmy-nominated filmmaker, Shebar has written, produced and directed documentaries for major networks including PBS (America by the Numbers, History Detectives), Discovery (King Tut Unwrapped), A&E (The First 48), and TNT (Boston’s Finest).
+He helped develop Dark Net, the documentary series on Showtime, writing and producing two of the eight episodes in its first season.

-Shebar’s production company, Snow Day Films, created the web series Preston Bailey: Transformations, and is co-producing a one-hour documentary for the BBC about jazz legend Wynton Marsalis’s collaboration with classical violinist Nicola Benedetti.
+Shebar’s production company, Snow Day Films co-produced a one-hour documentary for the BBC about jazz legend Wynton Marsalis’s collaboration with classical violinist Nicola Benedetti.

 Shebar collaborated with composer Meredith Monk on video projections for Magic Frequencies (1999), and with visionary architect Lebbeus Woods on Timesquare (1989), a series of videos broadcast on PBS, and exhibited at the Friedman Benda gallery in Chelsea.
 His narrative shorts include Unburden (writer, 2012) and Guts (director/writer, 1995) starring Kristen Johnston, which won Best Short Film at the Long Island Film Festival, and was broadcast on public television’s New York Independents.